MysteurJim/WatchIf/Network/README.md

 -> In the second open ./connect

--> Enter Identifiant and password contain in the temp/data file and you are succeful connect to the server.
+-> Enter Identifiant and the server print ur name.
+Identification come in next commit !

-Here if all goes well your connection is accepted and you can enter an identifiant.
+Here if all goes well your connection is accepted.

 #Future Update:

   -Implement Thread for multiple instance.
 50%
+	UPDATE: I use select() instead of threads

   -Start to create Data Base for id and password.
-50%
+	UPDATE: I'm going to implement data base with sqlite3.

   -Try to do it on Internet.
 0%